strategicdata/pmhc-mds-spec/doc/faqs/concepts-processes/data-definitions.rst

 Service Contact – Type: Is it possible to obtain further examples of "structured psychological interventions" and "other psychological interventions”?  e.g., where would narrative therapy fit?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The rationale for this item is explained in the Overview paper, along with definitions
+The rationale for this item is explained in the `Overview paper <https://www.pmhc-mds.com/doc/pmhc-mds-overview-20160916.pdf>`_, along with definitions
 of the following major categories:

 * Assessment